Buying a guitar - things that you should NOT worry about

 Date Posted:14 February 2013

-I have noticed over my 20 year experience how people approach buying guitars and what they tend to stress about, which at the end of the day those issues should not cause any stress at all.
+I have noticed over my 20 year's of experience, how people approach buying guitars and what they tend to stress about.
+Let me talk about a few common problems.

-This is the most common complaint people make when trying out a guitar, beginner or professional.
-And surprisingly it’s the least problem to worry about.
+This is the most common complaint people make when trying out a guitar, beginner or professional. surprisingly, it’s the last problem to worry about.

+First of all, All guitars come with a factory standard set up.
+Whilst these are usually pretty good, It won't ever be perfect.
+An Important Rule about strings that you should remember is that all strings vibrate in an Elliptical manner.
+The larger the vibration, the louder it sounds.
 Classical and Spanish guitars, both of which use nylon strings, are set to approximately 5mm at the 12th fret.
-This action is high because nylon strings vibrate with a larger elliptical diameter than steel strings, and require this height to also have no fret rattle.
+This action is high because nylon strings vibrate with a larger elliptical diameter than steel strings, and require this height to avoid fret buzz.

 Steel string acoustic guitars are generally set from the factory at approximately 2.5mm on the low E and 2mm on the high E, measured at the 12th fret.
 On Electric guitars, the height is different for a bolt-on neck guitar than a set-neck (glued-in neck) /neck-through-body guitar.
 Fret buzz is not as big a deal as it is with acoustics because minor buzz is NOT picked up by the guitars pickups.
 Factory standard action is between 2mm on the low E and 1.8mm on the high E, measured at the 12th fret.
 Bolt-on necks tend to lose some energy with string vibration and this generally lets the strings vibrate with a larger elliptical diameter than set-neck guitars, which means they tend to have more string rattle when the action is set low, and this also means that all set-neck/neck-through-body can have a lower action than the bolt-on necks if you prefer so.